arijitsdrush/Docker-Notes/README.md

 # Docker-Notes
-Docker notes for understanding and referance
+Docker notes for understanding and reference